inputoutputcode/mia-server/README.md

 ## The Game

-The rules a pretty simple.
+The rules are pretty simple.
 As you can imagine it just needs a dice cup and two dices.
-The looser needs to drink or whatever.
+The looser needs to drink, announcing wrong numbers gets more complicated.
 In a team event, it's recommended to play for the high score.
-The people watch how their bots are performing.
-It works at it best when a projector shows the result data in real time as diagram.
+The people watch how their bots are performing on a dashboard.
+It works at it best when a projector shows the result data in real time.

+### Game Mode

-One option is to run the server every 30 minutes for 2 minutes, continuous run is also possible.
-As minimum 1200 moves per minute* is expected, this makes 100 game results per minute.
+The option is to run the server every 30 minutes for 2 minutes, or continuous run with live deployments of the bots.
+As a minimum, 1200 moves per minute* are expected, which makes 100 game results per minute.

-There are three types of score modes.
+### 3 Score Modes

 The original game mode is everyone starts with six lives.
-You wanna see how you loose your money, go with the money mode.
+If you want to see how you lose your money, take the money mode.
+Or just go with scoring by points, this is perfect for dashboard watching while bots fight.

 Start reading the [Game Rules](docs/GameRules.md).